‘This can’t be happening’: An oral history of 48 surreal, violent, biblical minutes in Washington

 DOMENICK: Once we got on the train, one of my fellow seminarians, who we’d become separated from, texted to see if we were okay.
 We said we were, and then they texted again, “You need to see this.”

-ELLIS (attorney to Trump): I was actually in the car listening to his speech as he was driving.
+ELLIS (attorney to Trump): I was actually in the car listening to his speech.
 I ended up pulling over on the side of the road because I had tears in my eyes when he said, “I am now going to pay my respects.”
 I knew what he meant by that.

 WILLS (protester): As I was sitting on the train, I actually opened Facebook, and friends of mine were posting, “Oh my God, I can’t believe he actually walked out,” and I’m like, what are you talking about?
 And then a friend sent me a link to it.
 And then everything clicked in my head.